Jason-Chan1394/Jason-Chan1394.github.io/_posts/2026-02-25-applied-data-science-project.md

 I have accomplised as follows:

 1. Data Preparation and Cleaning
-The dataset was first examined to ensure quality and consistency.
-Column names were standardised, data types were verified, and missing values were   checked.
-The target variable, TotalAmount, was clearly defined to prevent data leakage during modelling.
+The project began with an in-depth review of the transactional dataset to understand variable definitions, data types, and potential inconsistencies.

+Key actions taken:
+- Standardised column naming for consistency
+- Checked for missing values and data anomalies
+- Verified data types for numerical and categorical variables
+- Ensured the target variable (TotalAmount) was properly defined

 2. Feature Engineering
-To enhance predictive performance and reflect real business logic, several meaningful features were created:
+Several meaningful features were created to enhance predictive power and better reflect real-world business logic:

-- Net Price (after discount)
+- Net Price (after discount adjustment)
+- Order Value (quantity × net price)
 - Discount Amount
-- Shipping Cost Ratio
+- Shipping Cost Ratio (shipping cost relative to order size)
-- Month (extracted from order date)
+- Month extracted from order date
-- Discount Rate Band (grouped discount levels) Categorical variables such as Category, Country, and Discount Rate Band were transformed using one-hot encoding to make them suitable for machine learning models.
+- Discount Rate Band (categorical grouping of discount levels)